LINGuistLIU/fairseq_transformer_for_inflection/README.md

 To train the model for a specific language, use the following command line:

-The trained models will be save in the directory *checkpoints/3LETTER-LANGUAGE-CODE-models/*.
+The trained models will be save in the directory ```checkpoints/3LETTER-LANGUAGE-CODE-models/```.

 ```
 $ ./train.sh 3LETTER-LANGUAGE-CODE
 ```
-For example, the following command line will train the model on the English training data, and will save the models in *checkpoints/eng-models/*
+For example, the following command line will train the model on the English training data, and will save the models in ```checkpoints/eng-models/```.

 ```
 $ ./train.sh eng
 ```

-You can change parameters at the beginning of *train.sh* for parameter tuning.
+You can change parameters at the beginning of ```train.sh``` for parameter tuning.

 NOTE: The training takes a long time, especially if you run on a CPU.